 Goldendoodles, along with all dogs, have a natural scent that is detectable but usually not too strong, and you may or may not find it unappealing.
 However, if a really strong, unpleasant odor is plaguing your Goldendoodle, it could be due to either something they picked up on their fur or potentially a medical condition that needs attention.

-We notice smells on dogs coming from their skin, fur, breath, flatulence, and any secretions.
+Odors accumulate on a dog’s coat from their skin, fur, breath, flatulence, and any secretions.
 It is normal for your Goldendoodle to have a somewhat doggy scent when you put your face close up to them and to smell them when they breathe on you, pass wind, etc. But very strong odors that do not dissipate with time or bathing should be investigated further.

 Like humans, dogs have a microbiome living on their skin and in their hair.
 Bacteria, yeast, and other fungi take up residence there and excrete waste.
 It is the waste products from these microorganisms that may flake off in dandruff or loose fur that we can pick up even with our relatively weak sense of smell.